hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 Use the following steps to back up the undercloud:

-1.Log in the seed VM host.
+1.Log in to the seed cloud host.

 2. Change to the `/root/work/tripleo/tripleo-incubator/scripts/` directory: